Handbook home

 Intended learning outcomes

-A student who has successfully completed this subject will:
+A student who has successfully completed this subject will be able to:

 Generic skills